reinvanoyen/cmf/README.md

 composer require reinvanoyen/cmf
 ```

-Add the service provider to the `providers` key in your `config/app.php`:
+This will automatically register the service provider in your `config/app.php`.

 ```php
 'providers' => [